 PIQ has also given us a peak into something they are referring to as the world’s first smart ski.
 The main novelty is that all these stats are viewable on the ski’s built-in LED display.
 This essentially gives the user immediate, actionable feedback which they can use to improve their technique – as long as the skier remembers to watch where he or she is going!
 For now, however, the smart skis are only in prototype stage.

-Recon Snow2 is a high-tec display for alpine goggles.
+Recon Snow2 is a high-tec display for alpine lovers.
 The gadget sports onboard processing power, a suite of sensors (GPS, gyroscope, accelerometer, magnetometer, altimeter, and barometer), and networking capabilities that would put some tablets and smartphones to shame.

 Snow2 snaps into any Recon-Ready goggle frame to give you real-time information on every run, jump and turn.
 That data is delivered to Snow2’s innovative prism display, just below your right eye for instant access.